Nicholas Pike

-Nicholas Pike is an English film and television music composer.
+Nicholas Pike is an Emmy Award-winning English film and television music composer.

 Early life and education

 Nicholas Pike was born in Water Orton, Warwickshire, England.
 He started his music career at the age of 7 at the Canterbury Choir School and subsequently moved to Cape Town, South Africa at the age of 10 where he continued in music becoming Head Chorister at St George's Grammar School, Cathedral choir as well as playing the flute with the Cape Town Symphony Orchestra at the age of 15.
 He was a member of the rock band Hammak and toured the country with this and other bands.
-At age 17 he left to study flute and composition in Boston at the Berklee School of Music.
+At age 17 he left to study flute and composition in Boston at the Berklee College of Music.

 Career

 Pike moved to New York City, where he recorded and performed with his band FluteJuice featuring Bill Frisell, Billy Hart, Kenny Werner, and Hank Roberts among many others.
 He recorded and released the album Waterlilies with Brazilian percussionist Nana Vasconcelos and guitar virtuoso Bill Connors.
 Before embarking on his film scoring career he conducted and recorded his suite "Master Harold and the Boys" with the London Symphony Orchestra which was based on Athol Fugard's apartheid era play of the same name.

 As a film composer, he is known for featuring unique sounds and instrumentation.
 He has written for projects ranging from Stephen King's The Shining to Disney's Captain Ron as well as animated films such as Disney's The Prince and the Pauper.
 Awards include the Elmer Bernstein Award for his score to Love Object at the Woodstock Film Festival, the Best Music Award from the Sitges Cinema Fantastic Festival for his score to Critters 2 and the Emmy for original music at the 34th News & Documentary Emmy Awards for the HBO documentary In Tahrir Square about the beginnings of the Arab Spring.
 He received an ACE Award for the work on Tales From The Crypt.